Neurobiology Scholarship Programs

 Think About Less Debt

-Neurobiology and neuroscience are closely related studies and relate to the nervous system and its various functions.
-But neurobiology is specifically focused on the biology of the nervous system, as opposed to the overall system, which is covered by the larger neuroscience heading.
-In most cases, students pursuing a neurobiology major will do so under the auspices of a university’s biology department.
+Neurobiology and neuroscience are closely related studies about the nervous system and its various functions.
+Neurobiology is specifically focused on the biology of the nervous system, as opposed to the overall system, which is covered by the larger neuroscience field.
+In most cases, students pursuing a neurobiology major will do so under the governance of a university’s biology department.

-Most programs lead naturally to graduate and doctoral programs and graduates often pursue research or medical fields.
-The study is a natural outgrowth of the advances made in the much larger field of neuroscience over the last few decades and allows for a more granular approach to particular functions in the nervous system.
+Most neurobiology programs lead to graduate and doctoral programs, and neurobiology graduates often engage in research of some related disease or other medical field.
+The study is a natural outgrowth of the advances made in the much larger field of neuroscience over the last few decades, and allows for a more in depth approach to specific functions in the nervous system.

 Private Funding